 California Penal Code 246 PC makes it a crime to discharge a firearm at an inhabited dwelling, an occupied building, an occupied motor vehicle, an occupied aircraft or an inhabited housecar such as an RV or camper.
-This offense is a felony that carries up to 7 years in state prison, but much longer if a victim is injured or killed.
+This offense is a felony punishable by up to 7 years in state prison, but much longer if a victim is injured or killed.

 Also note that shooting at an unoccupied vehicle or uninhabited dwelling can be prosecuted under Penal Code 247b, a separate section.
 Penal Code 247b is a less serious offense.